polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 		[hss_directory]/boards/icicle-kit-es/def_config

+to the top level hss_directory

-to the top level hss_clone directory, rename it to ".config".
+2. Rename the default configuration file in the top level hss_directory to ".config".

-2. Open a terminal and enter:
+3. Open a terminal and enter:

 		make BOARD=icicle-kit-es config

-3. This will display the default configuration for the Icicle Kit which can be modified as required:
+4. This will display the default configuration for the Icicle Kit which can be modified as required:

 ![](./images/hss_default.PNG)

-4. Enter "Q" to quit and save the configuration
+5. Enter "Q" to quit and save the configuration

 <a name="build-the-hss"></a>
 ### Build the HSS